Swedes are Environmentally Friendly

 To throw away your garbage you have to go to a little shed outside your apartment building, it’s called the miljöhus, literally “environment house”.
 In there you find open containers for different types of garbage: clear glass, colored glass, plastic, card board, metal, food waste, batteries, light bulbs, radioactive waste and one universal container for everything else.

-Book about Sweden - How to be Swedish
+How to be Swedish - Book about Sweden

 These containers are open, so you can easily find the miljöhus by following smell of rotten garbage.
 Open containers also offer a great way for you if you want to improve your throwing techniques.